Chapter 5

 * States take away privileges and funding they once gave to

-churches; Virginia passes a Statute of Religious Freedom that separates church
+churches; Virginia passes a Statute of Religious Freedom that

 and state.